 “I won’t.
 Be safe.
 We’ll see you soon.”
 With one last look at the boy and his little family, he got into his car and backed out of the drive, careful of the ice.

 Snapping the front door shut and locking it against the cold evening, Christopher allowed himself to smile as he moved to his daughters room to check on her.
-There was always a little tension between himself and his foster father, especially after Martha died and he started using again, but their first meeting since Chris got clean again went well.
+There was always a little tension between himself and his foster father, especially after Amelia died and he started using again, but their first meeting since Chris got clean again went well.

 He ran his fingers through Reagan’s curls as she slept, amazed at how much bigger she looked.
 She was more toddler than baby now, and it was happening much too fast.